 The interconnections extend to the newlyweds themselves.

-Laura Jarrett and her betrothed, Tony Balkissoon are graduates of Harvard Law, the alma mater of both the president and first lady.
-Balkissoon is an associate at the same law firm that once employed Michelle Obama, Sidley-Austin.
+Laura Jarrett and her betrothed, Tony Balikissoon are graduates of Harvard Law, the alma mater of both the president and first lady.
+Balikissoon is an associate at the same law firm that once employed Michelle Obama, Sydney-Austin.
 Valerie Jarrett would later woo Mrs. Obama away from their payroll to work on the reelection campaign of then-Chicago Mayor Richard Daley.

 The bride has previously clerked for a U.S. District Court judge, and is currently an associate at another Chicago law firm.
 Meanwhile she has posed in Vanity Fair magazine and was listed as among the Vogue's best-dressed of 2008.